drduh/macOS-Security-and-Privacy-Guide/README.md

 > If you run an unsigned app that is not listed in the firewall list, a dialog appears with options to Allow or Deny connections for the app.
 If you choose "Allow", macOS signs the application and automatically adds it to the firewall list.
 If you choose "Deny", macOS adds it to the list but denies incoming connections intended for this app.

-After interacting with `socketfilterfw`, you may want to restart (or terminate) the process:
+After interacting with `socketfilterfw`, restart the process by sending a line hangup signal:

 ```console
 $ sudo pkill -HUP socketfilterfw